Why Does Stress Cause Hair Loss?

 3. Increased shedding phase (catagen phase): Intense stress can trigger the premature transition of hair follicles into the shedding phase, causing excessive hair shedding and rapid hair loss.

-Similar Articles - What Causes Male Pattern Baldness?
+Similar Articles - What Can Cause Hair Loss?

 Interventions for Managing Stress-Induced Hair Loss